Housing Policies for Undergraduate Residential Communities

 Room Condition Reports

-When arriving in the hall, each student is given a Room Condition Report form to record the condition of listed furniture, furnishings, and room surfaces.
+When arriving in the hall, each student has the ability to record the presence of furniture and the condition of the room surfaces via an online Room Condition Report accessible through homeunderthedome.nd.edu.
 Each student is individually responsible for the furniture, equipment, and general condition of the room.
 If a student fails to leave the room and its furnishings in the same general condition, appropriate charges will be assessed against the student’s account.

 The University reserves the right, as stated in the housing contract, to enter rooms without a search warrant for the purpose of maintaining security, discipline, and the orderly operation of an educational institution.